AnywhereFitness2021/AF_Backend/README.md

 Send GET request to /api/users/:userId, passing through a userId parameter

-Returns: An object representing a user
+Returns: An object representing the user searched for

 ///////////